Myvar/icos-dev/testbed-tutorial.md

 # Implementation

 1. Create a new folder called ``Implementation``
-2. Create a file called ``TimeApi.cs`` in the folder with the following content:
+2. Create a file called ``Tim eApi.cs`` in the folder with the following content:
     ```csharp
         public class TimeApi : ITimeApi
         {